kamya-ai/Talk2Text-Live/README.md

 ---

 Enjoy using the Speech-to-Text Real-Time Converter!
-If you have any questions or need further assistance, please don't hesitate to reach out.
+If you have any questions or need further assistance in deploying the model on any platform, please don't hesitate to reach out.
 Happy transcribing! 🎉📝

+Contact:- info@kamyawebdesigners.com